Deadshot: Modern Age

 After both of his parents die, Deadshot inherits some of their documents and belongings.
-He find a letter from Michelle Torres, a woman who claims Floyd Lawton is the father of her daughter Zoe Torres.
+He finds a letter from Michelle Torres, a woman who claims Floyd Lawton is the father of her daughter Zoe.
 Deadshot visits Michelle in the Triangle, a neighborhood of Star City.
 Realizing Zoe is indeed his daughter, he recognizes Michelle as a sex worker he spent time with years before.
 Haunted by the memory of abandoning his son Eddie and later finding him dead, Floyd decides to take up temporary residence in the Triangle and look after Zoe and Michelle.
 He learns more about Michelle as a person, such as that she is proud of her Cuban and Italian heritage, and he comes to understand the different criminal gangs and slum lords that threaten the Triangle.
 Announcing his presence, Deadshot begins systematically fighting corruption in the Triangle, hoping to make it a safer place for Zoe and Michelle.
 This results in the local population advocating to protect Deadshot from vigilantes such as local hero Green Arrow, and also leads to a new romance between Michelle and Floyd.

 As supervillains with a grudge against Deadshot begin appearing in the Triangle, Lawton decides to put distance between himself and Michelle and Zoe.
 After setting up a school scholarship for Zoe, Deadshot kills several supervillains targeting him and then fakes his own death in an explosion.
 He decides to act more covertly for the time being.
-His efforts in the Triangle also inspire Green Arrow to take more interest in the area, ensuring the Zoe and Michelle's neighborhood remains protected.
+His efforts in the Triangle also inspire Green Arrow to take more interest in the area, ensuring that Zoe and Michelle's neighborhood remains protected.

 Lawton decides to do right by his daughter, and embarks on a lethal war on the local gangs that plague the area.
 The series ends with Deadshot faking his death, having realized a normal life is not for him, but also having mostly cleared up the area and convincing Green Arrow to patrol it more regularly.

 In the 2005–2006 Infinite Crisis storyline, Deadshot briefly operates with the Secret Six, joining other villains who are recruited by Lex Luthor.
 For accepting membership, Deadshot is offered the reward of ruling North America; if he declines, his punishment will be the destruction of the Triangle in Star City, where Michelle and Zoe live.
 At the conclusion of their main objective, Deadshot is rewarded with significant money that he sends to Michelle.

-Despite no longer being employed by Lex Luthor, the Secret Six remain active for a time and Deadshot stays on as a member.
+Despite no longer being employed by Lex Luthor, the Secret Six remain active for a time and Deadshot stays as a member.
 He develops a grudging friendship with teammate Catman, another former enemy of Batman's.
 When this version of the Secret Six disbands, Deadshot is said to have returned to Amanda Waller's new Suicide Squad.